cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/converter/README.md

 # TBox Generator

 TBox Generator is developed to represent classes and properties of a TBox provided in a CSV (Comma-Separated Values) file-based template using the Web Ontology Language (OWL).
-TBox Generator allows to describe data and metadata of a TBox, e.g., IRI, version and comment.
+TBox Generator requires to describe metadata of a TBox, e.g., IRI, version and comment.

 ## CSV file-based template
 ### Header Row